1. Only people over 18 are eligible

 B. The star would be destroyed completely.

-C. Much of the star’s matter thrown by theexplosion would be beyond the black hole’s reach.
+C. Much of the star’s matter thrown by the

 B. The black hole’s matter will heat up.

-C. The torn star’s matter will swirl intothe black hole.
+C. The torn star’s matter will swirl into

 40.According to the context, the word “disruption”in Paragraph 6 means____.